 This documentation is no longer maintained and may contain obsolete information.
-You should instead refer to Advanced onboarding - validate Dynamic Links.
+You should instead refer to Validate Dynamic Links.

 Ensuring the correct discovery of transactions is a multi-step process that may be complex and time consuming for applications that are not supported out-of-the-box.
 At the core of CAST transaction discovery algorithm is the understanding of the links between objects discovered during the source code analysis of the target application.

 CAST AIP automatically sets up default Dependency Rules when the source code is delivered and set as the current version: the source code objects are scanned for references to other objects and links are created where appropriate.
 Not all links generated in this fashion are valid and their validation by the CAST AI Admin is therefore required.